 Access to basic services implies that sufficient and affordable service is reliably available with adequate quality.

-Access to Basic Drinking Water Services refers to drinking water from an improved source is available with collection time not more than 30 minutes for a round trip, including queuing.
-Improved sources include; piped water, boreholes or tube wells, protected dug wells, protected springs, and packaged or delivered water.
-This definition is based on SDG indicator 6.1.
+Access toDrinking Water Services refers to access to safely-managed water services, the SDG indicator 6.1.1. , i.e. drinking water from an improved source that is not contaminated and that is available when needed at home or in the immediate vicinity,

+Access toSanitation refers to access to safely-manged saniation services, the SDG indicator 6.2.1

-Access to Basic Sanitation Services refers to the use of improved facilities that are not shared with other households.
+Services refers to the use of improved facilities that are not shared with other households.
 Improved facilities include flush/pour flush to piped sewer systems, septic tanks or pit latrines; ventilated improved pit latrines, composting toilets or pit latrines with slabs.
 This definition is based on SDG 6.2.

 Access to Basic Hygiene Facilities refers to availability of a handwashing facility on premises with soap and water.
 Handwashing facilities may be fixed or mobile and include a sink with tap water, buckets with taps, tippy-taps, and jugs or basins designated for handwashing.
 Soap includes bar soap, liquid soap, powder detergent, and soapy water but does not include ash, soil, sand or other handwashing agents.
 This definition is based on SDG 6.2.